omitobi/dev_ideas/README.md

   - Non tech: shorthand;
   - Solution: unwrapping and wrapping with an algorithm.
   - Needs another form to represent English text (for now) that'll save space both on paper or storage mechanism.

+## Proof of concept

+- Immutable array in PHP (May need to code in C?)
+- Functional Programming in PHP (may need to code in C?)